orthanc-mirrors/orthanc-book/Sphinx/source/plugins/authorization.rst

 .. highlight:: json

-You of course first have to :ref:`install Orthanc <compiling>`.
 Once Orthanc is installed, you must change the :ref:`configuration file
 <configuration>` to tell Orthanc where it can find the plugin: This is
 done by properly modifying the ``Plugins`` option.
 You could for instance use the following configuration file::